SCUT-DuctedFan/vrpn_client_ros/readme.md

 - Send directly to the USB device, and use the serial port to transmit the data to the microcontroller.
 The coordinate system needs to be transformed manually.

 System Architecture:

 ![image](config/sys_arch2.png)

 ![image](config/mocap-ros.png)

--QGC or offboard control node running on the linux running machine.
+- QGC or offboard control node running on the linux running machine.
--Companion computer is XU4. we can use raspberry pi instead of XU4.
+- Companion computer is XU4. we can use raspberry pi instead of XU4.
 The `mavros` and `vrpn_client_node` running on Companion computer, so as the master node of ros.